Adult Education Program

 Master of Education Degree in Adult Education is Online!

-The Adult Education focus prepares individuals to work with the unique problems and learning styles of adult learners.
-With a focus on community, continuing and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, military and nonprofit careers.
+The Adult Education program focus prepares individuals to work with the unique problems and learning styles of adult learners.
+With a focus on community, continuing and higher education, this fully online program offers curriculum in a mentoring environment to allow students to excel in many areas, including education, business, healthcare, agriculture education, military and nonprofit careers.

 Admission to the University